The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples: The Involution

-As for the action of the involution on the larger group $\mathbb{Q}^{\times}\times\mathbb{Q}^{\times}$ (minus the appropriate trivial elements), it depends on the splitting which we choose to use.
-With the group-theoretic splitting, in which $\mathbb{Q}^{\times}\cong\mathbb{E}^{1}$ is lifted as the subgroup of rational Pythagorean triples of the form $(1,\beta,\alpha)$, the other $\mathbb{Q}^{\times}$-coordinate changes from $a$ to $b$, or equivalently is multiplied by $\beta=\frac{b}{a}=\frac{r}{2}-\frac{1}{2r}$ (with $\beta\neq0$, $b\neq0$, and $r\not\in\{\pm1\}$).
-On the other hand, we had the set-theoretic splitting from Theorem \ref{semigrp} which is based on primitive integrality.
-With these coordinates the second entry from $\mathbb{Q}^{\times}$ remains invariant under the involution (since $(a,b,c)$ is integral and primitive if and only if $(b,a,c)$ is), perhaps up to a sign.
-More precisely, we presented one lift in which $a$ is assumed to be positive (like in Corollary \ref{totgp}), and another one in which $c$ is taken to be positive (see Proposition \ref{primtrip}).
-With the latter convention the involution always leaves the second $\mathbb{Q}^{\times}$ coordinate invariant, but with the former one it will change sign in case $\beta<0$ (i.e., $0<r<1$ or $r<-1$).
+\begin{rmk} Proposition \ref{inv} expresses the action of the involution in the quotient considered in Proposition \ref{projgp}.
+For the extension to the full group of rational Pythagorean triples (or more precisely, the subset consisting of those triples in which $b\neq0$), one may ask what happens in the second $\mathbb{Q}^{\times}$-coordinate.
+This depends on the splitting of the short exact sequence from Equation \eqref{seqtosplit} that we choose to use.
+With the group-theoretic splitting, which is based on the subgroup of rational Pythagorean triples of the form $(1,\beta,\alpha)$ with $\alpha+\beta\varepsilon\in\mathbb{E}^{1}$, interchanging of coordinates but rescaling to land inside this splitting subgroup takes the latter element (with $\beta\neq0$) to $\big(1,\frac{1}{\beta},\frac{\alpha}{\beta})$, yielding another copy of the formula for the action on $\mathbb{E}^{1}$ appearing in Proposition \ref{inv}.
+On the other hand, with the set-theoretic splitting from Theorem \ref{semigrp} which is based on primitive integrality, all that can change in this coordinate is the sign (since $(a,b,c)$ is integral and primitive if and only if $(b,a,c)$ is).
+The actual formula depends on whether the primitive integral lift that we take is the one in which $a>0$ (like in Corollary \ref{totgp}), or the one in which $c>0$ (as in Proposition \ref{primtrip}).
+It is clear that in the latter convention the second $\mathbb{Q}^{\times}$-coordinate remains always invariant, while in the former one it will change sign in case $\beta<0$ (i.e., when $0<r<1$ or when $r<-1$---see Remark \ref{invsign}). \end{rmk}